Harry's House: Recognition

 Harry's House received extensive praise from musicians.
 Neil Tennant of the Pet Shop Boys praised the album for its daring nature, stating "You're very aware that he wants to be a bit weird, even though he's a mainstream pop star. [...]
 It's great for that, because when pop is trying, I always think it's at its best."
 Billie Eilish stated Styles influenced her to perform unreleased material after his Coachella performance and that the track Boyfriends was beautiful and vulnerable.
-Lizzo, Ed Sheeran, Boy George, also all supported the album and Styles upon release.
+Lizzo, Ed Sheeran, and Boy George also all supported the album and Styles upon release.

 The album also received praise from those within the entertainment industry.
 Author Rick Riordan hailed the album as "even better than Fine Line.
 "Music for a Sushi Restaurant" reminds of Paul Simon on Graceland [...]
 "As it Was" is infectiously listenable, and "Little Freak" is just beautifully sad."

 Commercial performance

 Global

 Two hours after the album was released on Apple Music, Harry's House earned the most first-day streams for a pop album released in 2022.
 The album ranked as the second most streamed album on Spotify in 2022.
 It was the 10th most streamed album on Spotify in 2023.
 With the entire tracklist charting within the top 15 of the ARIA Charts, the album set a new record in Australia.